sad woman sitting on couch - how to overcome emotional painPin

 9. Find a new hobby

 Remember that you’re worth it.
 Your life is worth it.
-Your mental health and emotional well-being is worth it and one day your healing will become someone else’s survival guide.
+Your mental health and emotional well-being are worth it, and one day, your healing will become someone else’s survival guide.

 ox iva xo